aruljohn/user-datasets/README.md

-# user-datasets
+# User Datasets

+This repo contains two datasets.

+The first dataset has **1 million records**.
+The second dataset has **100 records**.

-Two datasets containing 1 million and 100 records respectively.
-There are 5 common records between them.
+There are 5 common records between the two datasets.